 Occasionally, the foundation may consider supporting nonprofits outside South Carolina, but this has been rare.
 The funder has given to many local causes, including the Long Bay Symphonic Society, Carolina Youth Development Center, and Growing Home Southeast.
 It has also given to prominent national causes like VH-1’s Save the Music.

 Grantees include community learning centers, school marching bands, and educator training in public schools.
 Foster care youth, care for children who have been abused or neglected, and school music programs have been of interest here.
-Since it was established, the funder has given out over $2.5 million.
+Since it was established, the funder has made over $2.5 million in grants.